dsb-norge/terraform-azurerm-vnet-for-github-hosted-runners/README.md

 The module performs the following actions:

 1. **Virtual Network Creation:** Deploys an Azure Virtual Network with a specified address space.
+It support network space provided by Azure IPAM (mandatory Virtual Network tagging for reservation association)
 2. **Subnet Configuration:** Creates two subnets within the VNet:
     * A dedicated subnet for GitHub Actions runners, configured with the `GitHub.Network/networkSettings` delegation, allowing GitHub to manage network interfaces within the subnet.
     * A subnet for private endpoints, facilitating secure access to Azure services.